SaHashemii/multimodal-survival-fusion/README.md

 ## Overview

+A configurable PyTorch framework for multimodal survival prediction using histopathology, RNA-seq, and clinical data, with a systematic comparison of fusion strategies and robustness to missing RNA-seq.

 <p align="center">
   <img src="Overview.png" alt="Overview of the multimodal survival prediction framework">
 </p>

-This repository provides a configurable benchmark for time-to-event prediction of BCG progression in high-risk non-muscle-invasive bladder cancer (HR-NMIBC).
-It compares unimodal, bimodal, and trimodal survival models using histopathology whole-slide images, bulk RNA-seq, and clinical data.
+This repository provides a configurable benchmark for multimodal survival prediction of BCG progression in high-risk non-muscle-invasive bladder cancer (HR-NMIBC).
+It compares unimodal, bimodal, and trimodal models using histopathology whole-slide images, bulk RNA-seq, and clinical data.

-The framework evaluates multiple fusion strategies, including concatenation, scalar-gated fusion, low-rank bilinear fusion, late fusion, and SurvPGC-style co-attention.
-It also supports different modality representations, including UNI pathology features, tabular and text-embedding clinical inputs, variance-filtered RNA, pathway/category RNA tokens, and scFoundation embeddings.
+The framework implements both embedding-based and token-based multimodal fusion strategies, including concatenation, scalar-gated fusion, low-rank bilinear fusion, and SurvPGC-style co-attention.
+It also supports multiple modality representations, including UNI pathology features, tabular and text-embedded clinical data, variance-filtered RNA, pathway and biological-category RNA tokens, and scFoundation embeddings.

-A key focus of the project is robustness to missing RNA-seq, which is common in clinical practice.
-The code includes RNA-dropout training and evaluates models with both complete modalities and missing-RNA inference to compare how reliably each fusion strategy performs under realistic missing-modality conditions.
+To reflect clinical practice where RNA-seq is often unavailable, the framework includes RNA-dropout training and evaluates robustness under missing-RNA inference.

+## Key Features

+- Benchmark of unimodal, bimodal, and trimodal survival prediction models
+- Comparison of embedding-based and token-based multimodal fusion strategies
+- Support for pathology, bulk RNA-seq, and clinical data
+- Multiple modality representations, including UNI, BioClinical ModernBERT, CONCH, and scFoundation
+- RNA-dropout training for robustness to missing RNA-seq
+- YAML-based experiment configuration for reproducible benchmarking
+- Five-fold cross-validation with configurable training pipelines

+## Supported Modalities
+- WSI
+- Bulk RNA-Seq
+- Clinical data

 ### Pathology (WSI)